1. Basic Usage

 Tutorial Overview

-An objective is a high-level function or application that can be performed by the robot, for example picking up an object from a table.
-Objectives are created using Behavior Trees, which are similar to state machines and are composed of behaviors, which are the low-level nodes or skills.
+An objective is basically an application in MoveIt Pro, though it can also be a lower level function (a subtree) that is then combined into a higher level objective.
+Objectives are created using behavior trees, which are similar to state machines.
+Behavior trees are composed of behaviors, which are the low-level nodes or skills.
 An example of a behavior is opening a gripper or moving to a pose.
-To learn more about behaviors, see Built-in Behaviors.
-MoveIt Pro contains a wide variety of pre-made objectives and behaviors, so you can start commanding a robot right away.
+To learn more about behaviors, see the Behaviors Concepts Page.

 Start MoveIt Pro

 We assume you have already installed MoveIt Pro.
-Launch the application using:
+Launch the application if you haven't already, using:

 moveit_pro run -c lab_sim